gopheracademy/gopheracademy-web/content/advent-2016/goroutree.md

 # Future Work

-If I do continue hacking on this (or if anyone else wants to fork) there's a couple things I would definitely consider:
+If I do continue hacking on this (or if anyone else wants to fork) there are a couple things I would definitely consider:

 1. Add the ability to shut down the tree.
 This shouldn't be too hard, just send a kill message down